Künstlersekretariat - Astrid Schoerke

 Hailed for her exceptional talent and virtuosity, hornist Marie-Luise Neunecker has already achieved worldwide success.
 She has built a successful international career and is much in demand as soloist and chamber musician.

 Besides being a successful soloist with ensembles such as the radio symphony orchestras of the NDR, SWR, MDR, hr, the Gewandhausorchester Leipzig, Vienna Philharmonic as well as the Bamberg Symphony, Marie-Luise Neunecker also appears regularly as a chamber musician.
-She regularly works with partners such as Christian Tetzlaff, Lars Vogt, Antje Weithaas, Silke Avenhaus, András Schiff, Martha Argerich and Pierre-Laurent Aimard, as well as with the Zehetmair Quartet.
+She often works with partners such as Christian Tetzlaff, Tobias Feldmann, Lars Vogt, Antje Weithaas, Silke Avenhaus, András Schiff, Martha Argerich and Pierre-Laurent Aimard, as well as with the Zehetmair Quartet.

-She frequently appears as guest chamber musician and soloist at the most important festivals such as the Salzburg Festival, the Aldeburgh Festival, the Rheingau Musik Festival, the Marlboro Music Festival, the RisørFestival as well as at the Wiener Festwochen.
+She frequently appears as guest chamber musician and soloist at the most important festivals such as the Salzburg Festival, the Aldeburgh Festival, the Rheingau Musik Festival, the Marlboro Music Festival, the Risør Festival as well as at the Wiener Festwochen.

-Marie-Luise Neunecker was for many years Professor of Horn at the Hanns Eisler Academy of Music in Berlin and travels all over the world to give masterclasses.
+Marie-Luise Neunecker was Professor of Horn at the Hanns Eisler Academy of Music in Berlin for many years and travels all over the world to give masterclasses.

-Season 2022/2023 | Photo: Andreas Knapp | Quote: Die Welt, June 23 2001.
+Season 2024/2025 | Photo: Andreas Knapp | Quote: Oberösterreichisches Volksblatt, March 2023

 Thomas Reif | Violin